Writer, Strategist, Campaigner

 Alastair ran Labour’s communications for ten years, in and out of government.
 He now advises on both political and organisational strategy, as well as working extensively with charities and campaiging around mental health.
 He’s written a slew of books including Winners, drawing inspiration from high achievers in sport, business and politics.
 In presentations Alastair explains what to do when you come under pressure: “Challenge your basic assumptions, put yourselves in your opponent’s shoes, devise a tight plan from the centre... and then pursue it with aggression.”

 For ten years Alastair Campbell was Tony Blair's right hand man as communications strategist and chief spokesman, often witnessing history in the making.
-He remains a key figure on the political stage, he's now as well known as a writer and campaigner, particularly on mental health awareness.
+Whilst he remains an influential voice and commentator on the political stage, he's now as well known as a writer and campaigner, particularly on mental health awareness.
 He is the Editor At Large of The New European.